As you arrive

-- There are still benches for sitting, reflecting, and restoring your spirit!
+- There are benches for sitting, reflecting, and restoring your spirit!

 Additional safety measures

 - Plexiglass barriers have been installed in positions with more direct interaction with guest (e.g. admissions)

 Most importantly, we are here to answer questions, help you navigate, and guide physical distancing to keep everyone safe and healthy.

 What are some of the increased safety measures Portland Japanese Garden is taking in light of reopening?

 We’ve made a number of changes to our operations in response to COVID-19 to help all our guests enjoy the Garden while still feeling safe.
 Here are some ways in which we’ve adjusted:

-- We have a new Timed Entry every 30-minutes during public hours to help limit lines and capacity inside the Garden.
+- We have a timed entry every 30-minutes during public hours to help limit lines and capacity inside the Garden.